Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $210 was successfully paid and registered.
+* The amount of $480 was successfully paid and registered.

-The payment of $2,600 was completed.

-* The transfer license Live token generation has been activated for your project in the blockchain.
+* The transfer license BTC Expector M8 table has been activated for your project in the blockchain.
   #